Beariish/bolt/doc/Bolt Standard Library/meta.md

 */
 meta.add_module_path(path_spec: string)

+// Dymmically searches for a module and attempts to load it, returning `null` if it doesn't exist
+// Returns a reference to the module's export table meta.find_module(path: string): unsealed {}?

 // Returns the number of options in a given union type.
 /** Example:
     let x = meta.get_union_size(type(string | number | null))